celery/celery/docs/faq.rst

 ~~~~~~~~~~~~~~~~~

 If you use :pypi:`django-celery` then you don't have to install Celery
-separately, as it will make sure that the required version is installed.
+separately, as it'll make sure that the required version is installed.

-:pypi:`django-celery` does not have any other dependencies.
+:pypi:`django-celery` doesn't have any other dependencies.

 kombu
 ~~~~~